36. Synchronizing with Link, Tempo Follower, and MIDI

 When Tempo Follower cannot be connected to the audio input device channel specified in the Settings, the feature is disabled and the Follow button will appear grayed out.

-Note: Link, Tempo Follower, and External Sync are mutually exclusive; the Link and the External Sync switches are disabled when Tempo Follower is enabled.
+Note that Tempo Follower and External Sync are mutually exclusive and the External Sync option is disabled when Tempo Follower is active.
 Live can still send MIDI clock information to external devices when Tempo Follower is enabled, but it cannot receive it.

 If you’re working with devices that don’t support Link, you can synchronize via MIDI.
 The MIDI protocol defines two ways to synchronize sequencers, both of which are supported by Live.
 Both protocols work with the notion of a sync host, which delivers a sync signal that is tracked by the sync device(s).